ettknippeprogram/beginning-react/README.md

 # Beginning React

-The only thing you have to focus on is place the files in the right place in your local project.
+The only thing you have to give focus to is to place the files in the right folders in your local project.

-In the 'public' folder you will find index.html.
-And in 'src' folder are the rest of the files, along with the 'Component' folder.
+In the 'public' folder above you will find index.html.
+And in 'src' folder are the rest of the files, along with the 'Component' folder and its three stand-alone components js-files.

 <br>